Emergency Home Energy Assistance Program (EHEAP)

 Payment plans (PIPP Plus etc.) can also be set on accounts depending on the utility company providing services to the home.

 ELIGIBILITY REQUIREMENTS Households MUST be threatened with a utility shut off, already disconnected or have less than a ten-day fuel supply on hand.
 (Propane, fuel oil, wood, coal and corn pellets) A customer wanting to come into one of our tri-county locations MUST call 1-866-861-6421 or log on to capappointments.com to schedule your WCP, SCP or PIPP Plus appointment.

 These documents are REQUIRED at EVERY HEAP appointment.

-ALL social security numbers for EVERY household member
+- ALL social security CARDS for EVERY household member

-Any and ALL INCOME received within the last 13 weeks for those 18 or older in the household.
-Please click here to veiw the HEAP Required Documentation, here to view Household Income – Countable and Excluded.
+- Any and ALL INCOME received within the last 30 days, for those 18 or older in the

-All those claiming zero income must complete the Income Self-Declaration Form AND provide most recent income tax return or Non-Filing letter from the IRS.
+- All those claiming zero income must complete the Income Self-Declaration Form AND provide most recent income tax return or Non-Filing letter from the IRS.

-Households with more than eight members should add $7,035.00 to the yearly income or $1,758.75 to the quarterly income for each additional household member, when determining 175% of the FPG.
+Households with more than eight members should add $7,735.00 to the yearly income for each additional household member, when determining 175% of the FPG.

 NOTE: Percentage of Income Payment Plan (PIPP Plus) eligibility remains at 150%of poverty.
 Please see the 2019-2020 Federal Poverty Guidelines under the HEAP dropdown for other percentages of poverty.